-Students in the Pastoral Ministry Track learn the basic, specialized, and practical skills necessary for the work of the ministry.
-Graduates completing the Pastoral Ministry Track will be able to:
+Students in the A.A. in Pastoral Ministry learn the basic, specialized, and practical skills necessary for the work of the ministry.
+Graduates completing the A.A. in Pastoral Ministry will be able to:

 - Effectively communicate the Word of God; - Develop a philosophy of ministry that is consistent with Scripture; - Articulate leadership principles applicable to the local church; - Articulate a vision for the church.